ArneBachmann/sos/README.md

 - Has a small user base as of now, therefore no reliable reports of compatibility and operational capability except for the automatic unit tests run on Travis CI and AppVeyor

 ### Compatibility ###
 - SOS runs on any Python 3 distribution, including some versions of PyPy.
-Python 2 is not fully supported yet due to library issues, although SOS's programming language *Coconut* is generally able to transpile to valid Python 2 source code
+Python 2 is not fully supported yet due to library issues, although SOS's programming language *Coconut* is generally able to transpile to valid Python 2 source code.
+Use `pip install sos-vcs[backport]` for Python 2 installation
 - SOS is compatible with above mentioned traditional VCSs: SVN, Git, gitless, Bazaar, Mercurial and Fossil
 - Filename encoding and console encoding: Full roundtrip support (on Windows) started only with Python 3.6.4 and has not been tested nor confirmed yet for SOS

 ## Latest Changes ##
+- Version 1.2 released on 2018-02-xx:
+    - ...
 - Version 1.1 released on 2017-12-30:
     - [Bug 90](https://github.com/ArneBachmann/sos/issues/90) Removed directories weren't picked up
     - [Bug 93](https://github.com/ArneBachmann/sos/issues/93) Picky mode lists any file as added